-A species of deer and also the state animal for Nebraska is the white-tailed deer.
-They are so named for the distinctive white underside of their tail.
+The state animal for Nebraska is the white-tailed deer, named for the distinctive white underside of their tails.
 Most white-tailed deer weigh between 90 and 300 pounds, but males weighing more than 400 pounds are not uncommon.
 White-tailed deer live in many habitats but prefer forests and areas near rivers and creeks.
 They live statewide in Nebraska, although the highest populations are in the east.
 Predators include mountain lions, American black bears, bobcats, and coyotes.

 One of the most popular game animals in North America is the elk.
-Standing up to 4ft 11in at the shoulder and weighing in the region of 1,000 pounds, they are the second largest deer species after moose.
+Standing up to 4 feet 11 inches at the shoulder and weighing in the region of 1,000 pounds, they are the second-largest deer species after moose.
 They are herbivorous animals that prefer to live in forests and forest-edge habitats.
 Elk were almost completely driven out of Nebraska in the 1880s but have gradually made a comeback.
 Nowadays, about half of the state’s elk population lives in the Pine Ridge region, while others live in the Niobrara River Valley and the Loess Canyons, to name a few places.

 9. American Bison